What happens if ticket inspectors catch you and you don’t have a valid ticket?

 Fines can be paid in cash only, either in Czech crowns or in euro.
 If you don’t have enough money with you, the inspectors will escort you to the nearest automated telling machine (ATM).
 Before paying the fine, make sure the inspector is genuine.
 Sometimes inspectors don’t wear uniforms.
 However, they are required to prove their identity with a valid badge or sometimes an identity card, in both cases indicating that these inspectors are Prague Public Transport Company (Dopravní podník hlavního města Prahy) employees.

-CZK 50 / approximately EUR 2 – applies only to registered Lítačka season ticket holders.
+If you’re a holder of Lítačka season ticket but you don’t have it with you during the ticket inspection: CZK 50 / approximately EUR 2 – applies only to registered Lítačka season ticket holders.
 Additionally, the card must be valid when the inspection was carried out.

 Where do I have to pay the fine?